jack-dunham/quantum-modelling-centre/src/_tutorials/xmds.md

 ---
 title: XMDS
+author:
-author: jdunham
+  - jdunham
+  - wbruzda
 ---

-{% if page.author %}
+{% assign authors_raw = page.authors | default: page.author %}
-  {% assign author_id = page.author %}
+{% assign authors = authors_raw | arrayify %}

+{% if authors %}
+  <p class="page__meta" style="margin-top: 0.5em; margin-bottom: 2.0em; line-height: 1.2; color: grey; font-size: 1.0em; font-style: italic;">
+    By
+    {% for author_id in authors %}
       {% assign author = site.data.authors[author_id] %}
-  <p class="page__meta" style="margin-top: 0.5em; margin-bottom: 2.0em; line-height: 1.2; color: grey; font-size: 1.0em; font-style: italic;">
-    By {{ author.name }}
+      {{ author.name }}{% if forloop.last == false %}, {% endif %}
+    {% endfor %}
   </p>
 {% endif %}

 # Installing XMDS locally

+XMDS(2) is an open-source package for running numerical simulations and solving systems of partial differential equations (PDEs).
+It allows the user to write a high-level input file describing the problem and automatically generates optimized C/C++ code to solve it.

 This section will walk you through building XMDS as user.
 This guide has been adapted from [the documentation](http://www.xmds.org/installation.html).
 XMDS can be a little tricky to install as a user due to the penchant of `pip`'s to install packages system wide.
 If you do not have appropriate rights to install software system wide, *this will not work*.

 ## Prerequisites
 We require the following C libraries: **FFTW, MPI, MLK** and a **C++ compiler**.